joriefernandez/data-structures-and-algorithms/challenges-401/linkedlist/README.md

 4. append - Time and Space complexities: 0(1).
 We are just getting the tail to append the new node.
 5. insertBefore - Time complexity: 0(n) and Space Complexity: 0(1).
 Looping through the list to find and insert the new value.
 6. insertBefore - Time complexity: 0(n) and Space Complexity: 0(1).
 Looping through the list to find and insert the new value.
+7. getKthValue - Time complexity: 0(n) and Space Complexity: 0(1).
+Looping through the list to get to the position.
 ## API
 ### Initialization
 Creates a null list.